RuPaul's Drag Race All Stars: Seasons 6–10 (2021–present): Paramount+

+shared together the 3rd and 4th places.

 Untucked!

 Just like RuPaul's Drag Race, episodes of the first season of All Stars were followed by an Untucked! episode each week, giving the viewers a glimpse into the backstage drama and discussions between the returning contestants.
 For the second, third, and fourth seasons, the contestants deliberated among themselves in the workroom on who each of the top 2 would eliminate if they won the Lip Sync for Your Legacy.
 This served as a mini-Untucked! as there were no separately filmed Untucked companion episodes for those seasons.
 On June 5, 2020, it was announced that the aftershow series would return for the fifth season, coinciding with the retiring of the Legacy elimination format.